-To: All Concerned

-Re: VPR performance on NBP12-01
+VPR performance on NBP12-01

-Summary:
+Joshua Eaton

+2012-02-07

+Includes D. McGillicuddy’s Edits

+Summary

-Over all the VPR performed well in the chilly antarctic waters.
-A few small problems were overcome, as well as a complete failure of the oxygen subsystem.
+Over all the VPR performed well in the chilly Antarctic waters.
+A few small problems were overcome.
+There was a complete failure of the oxygen subsystem.
 The VPR was towed 17 times (two test deployments, 15 science tows, two of which were portions of the same cruise track split by sea ice) and one failed deployment and immediate recovery.
 The instrument was towed over 170 hours, collecting over 1.6 TB of data.

-Engineering Analysis:
+Engineering Analysis

 The Flying Fish flew best with 3 degrees of rudder bias.
 It was easier to add in the rudder bias than to turn the servo slightly and try to test out a new optimum rudder bias.
 Most of the cruise we towed between 5 and 110 meters.
 The last 5 or so tows we tow-yoed between 5 and 130 meters.
 On an early tow with no apparent cause the port wing recovery ring detached itself from the bottom of the pod.
 This ripped a hole in the top of the pod, and it is surmised that this was due to a failed weld as there was no impact with the ship.
 This was resolved by cutting off both rings and covering the hole on the port pod.
 A future improvement maybe to weld the ring to the pod tip where there is more material and a better weld may form.
 Barring that a reinforcement plate welded on to the pod may help and increase robustness.

 On one of the later tows, the tail skids broke mid tow.
 Again there was no impact with the ship, it is surmised that the stress of part of the weight of the fish on the tail and vibrations caused the fracture.
 The fracture point appears to be at the weld point.
 The remedy for this solution was to replace the tail skids with the spare set brought along.
 Future tail skids should be heat treated for better wear capabilities.

 The metering block did not function, but should with minor adjustments.
 Once made the block should work with the winch's built in display.
 Lack of metering was overcome by using the hash marks sprayed onto the cable during spooling, and marking a stop point.

+The Alaska Dynacon winch made a great replacement for the VPR winch.
+The increased speed decreased deployment and recovery times significantly.
+The winch base mounting system was also a success.
+Very little modification was needed to fit the winch to the deck due to the modular nature of the mounting base.
+The X shaped base plates were lighter and easier to move than the comparable square plates.
+The raised winch kept critical components dry during the transit.
+A small amount of water was found in one of the j-boxes.
+It is recommended to change these boxes to NEMA 6, submersion type boxes.
+Due to the height of the winch and the a-frame a stand for the wire fairleader was provided by WHOI and then modified by RPSC.
+In the future with a shorter a-frame a smaller platform may be better suited for the job.
+A snatch block was used to level wind the wire (up to the fairing), allowing the winch to haul in at full capacity.
+The hydraulic oil and filters should be checked on the winch’s return.

-Science Analysis:
+Science Analysis

 All standard VPR instruments performed well.
 There was one failure of the CTD due to a splice in a cable that had gone bad.